-You just had Ting's "crazy fast fiber internet" installed, and our technician ran a speed test to show you just how fast it is.
-Here's a real-world result that our Gigabit customers can achieve, when tested via an Ethernet connection:
+You just had Ting's "crazy fast fiber internet" installed and our technician ran a speed test to show you exactly how fast it is.

 - Download is how quickly you can receive information from the internet

 - Upload is how quickly you can send information out to the internet

-- Ping is how quickly the server responds to the request (from you, to them, back to you)
+- Ping is how quickly a server responds to a request (from you, to them, back to you)

 - Jitter is variation in that ping -- in other words, consistency